Rodiyyaht/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 8: chmod 007 hello; Only others can rwx,no permission for owner and group at all.
 Task 9: chmod 753 hello; Owner can do all, group can read and execute and others can write and execute.
 Task 10: chmod --reference=olleh hello; Referencing olleh to hello, it sets the mode of olleh the same as hello.
+Task 11: chmod -R +X; It adds execute permission to all subdirectories for a.